 - Infection: Bladder and urinary tract infections (UTI) may cause incontinence for a short time.
 Bladder control often normalises once the infection is cleared.

 It’s very natural for the bladder and urethra muscles to lose some of their strength with ageing.
 These bladder issues become more common as we age and means you may not be able to hold as much urine as you get older.
 These changes can cause problems with bladder emptying and leaking urine; however ,through specific exercises and herbal support you may regain better control of your bladder health.

-Happy Bladder is a natural formula that may assist with urinary incontinence so you can feel better about yourself as you move through the later stages of life.
+Happy Bladder is a natural formula to assist with urinary incontinence so you can feel better about yourself as you move through the later stages of life.